ferdiansyah0611/blaze-script-docs/docs/component/introduction.md

 ## Information

-Don't recommendation if fragment in first render
+Not recommendation if fragment in first render

 ```tsx
 const App = function() {